In Florida, who has the right to make funeral arrangements if the deceased left no will?

 Study for the Florida Funeral Laws and Rules Exam.
 Use flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-In Florida, when a deceased person has not left a will, the right to make funeral arrangements typically falls to the next of kin.
-This is generally based on the principle that next of kin have the closest legal and familial relationship to the deceased, which gives them the authority to make decisions regarding funeral arrangements.
-This can include a spouse, children, parents, or siblings, depending on who is closest in relation.
+In Florida, when a deceased person has not left a will, the responsibility for making funeral arrangements typically falls to the next of kin.
+This is based on the principle that family members generally have the closest emotional ties and legal responsibilities regarding the deceased’s affairs.
+The next of kin has the authority to make decisions about funeral arrangements in accordance with their relationship to the deceased, which can include a spouse, children, parents, or siblings, depending on who is available and willing to take on that responsibility.

 Subscribe